matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

-will return an empty `content` for the original event as with any other redacted event, and as [above](#server-side-aggregation-of-mreplace-relationships) the replacement events will not be bundled with the original event.
+will return an empty `content` for the original event as with any other redacted event, and as [above](#server-side-aggregation-of-mreplace-relationships) the replacement events will not be included in the aggregation bundled with the original event.
 Note that the subsequent edits are not actually redacted themselves: they simply serve no purpose within the visible timeline.

 #### Edits of replies